This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - No Bake White Raspberry Cheesecake

 - Combine sweet and semi-sweet chocolate in a saucepan2 ounces sweet baking chocolate, 2 ounces semi-sweet chocolate

 - Melt over medium heat, stirring frequently

-- Beat cream at medium speed until foamy
+- Beat heavy cream at medium speed until foamy1 cup heavy whipping cream

-- Gradually add powdered sugar, beating until soft peaks form
+- Gradually add powdered sugar, beating until soft peaks form1/4 cup powdered sugar

 - Gently fold whipped cream into chocolate,